 Heartlands Building Process

 The following building process describes how we handle new home construction.
-However, we take the same care and follow the same principles with all our projects, including home renovations, home additions and screen room installations.
+However, we take the same care and follow the same principles with all our projects, including home renovations, home additions, and screen room installations.
 When you hire Heartlands, you hire the best.

 “Peace of Mind”

-- You work directly with the builder.
+- You work directly with us here at Heartlands.